-CNN’s Chief Analyst Rips Into William Barr: ‘Sean Hannity Is The Attorney General’
+CNN’s Chief Legal Analyst Rips Into William Barr: ‘Sean Hannity Is The Attorney General’

-William Barr has been at the receiving end of criticism, especially from House Democrats, who have claimed the Attorney General has done all in his powers to protect Trump from the findings of the Mueller report.
-Barr has since appeared before the Congress, but his testimony was fraught with tensions, which only got exacerbated when he appeared for an interview on Fox News this week.
+Barr has been at the receiving end of criticism, especially from House Democrats, who have claimed the attorney general has done all in his powers to protect Trump from the findings of the Mueller report.
+Barr has since appeared before Congress, but his testimony was fraught with tensions, which only got exacerbated when he appeared for an interview on Fox News this week.

-Not only does Barr seem to concur with Donald Trump in his characterization of the Mueller investigation as a “witch hunt” and “hoax”, but he has also even given precedence to the president’s demand of starting an investigation into the origins of FBI’s probe into Trump’s ties with Russia.
+Not only does Barr seem to concur with Donald Trump in his characterization of the Mueller investigation as a “witch hunt” and “hoax”, but he has also even given precedence to the president’s demand of starting an investigation into the origins of the FBI’s probe into Trump’s ties with Russia.

 “I think people have to find out what the government was doing during that period.
-If we’re worried about foreign influence, for the very same reason we should be worried about whether government officials abused their power and put their thumb on the scale,” Barr said.
+If we’re worried about foreign influence, for the very same reason we should be worried about whether government officials abused their power and put their thumb on the scale,” Barr said, as quoted by HuffPost.

 In another interview with The Wall Street Journal, Barr went one step ahead and reiterated Trump’s claims of the government “spying” on him before he got elected.